Azure-Samples/explore-iot-operations/samples/observability/instructions.md

 ### Filtering

-- Use the `cluster` variable to select your AIO cluster
+- Use the `cluster` variable to select your IoT Operations cluster
-- Use the `namespace` variable to focus on specific AIO namespaces
+- Use the `namespace` variable to focus on specific IoT Operations namespaces
 - Logs automatically filter to the selected cluster and time range

 ## Metrics Reference